fraterrisus/walkthroughs/dragon-wars/walkthrough-0.md

 I mentioned this already under [Health and Stun](#health-and-stun), but I find the "target a slot, not a party member" thing to be very strange and also very annoying.
 "Hey, *you're* not Thog!"

 There are a few maps that allow you to use *D:Soften Stone* to pass through the ostensible "outer" walls of the map.
-Sometimes (Purgatory, Tars) this lets you into a blank spot in the middle of the map, and sometimes (the Kingshome dungeon, Dwarf Clan Hall, the +5 AP leap of faith in the Underworld) you can go wandering so far off-course that the automap stops drawing anything.
+Sometimes (the Kingshome dungeon, Dwarf Clan Hall, the +5 AP leap of faith in the Underworld) this allows you to go wandering so far off-course that the automap stops drawing anything.
 If you keep moving far enough in one direction, the map will eventually wrap around and you'll find the opposite edge of the map, like Columbus trying to find India.
 My guess is that happens at 256 steps but I haven't bothered to count.
-You rarely find anything interesting out there, so this is more of a curiosity than anything.
+You rarely find anything interesting out there except the odd random encounter, so this is more of a curiosity than anything.

 If you're running around inside the outer walls of Purgatory, and you encounter some King's Guard, and you run away, the game dumps you back at the start square as if you've been "captured" again.
+(At least it doesn't take all our inventory and gold.)

 When you see a low wooden fence, you can cast *D:Soften Stone* on it.
 The fence goes away, but nothing else changes.
-(If you weren't able to move through/past the fence before, you still can't.)
+If you weren't able to move through/past the fence before, you still can't.

 Game maps reset whenever you leave them... mostly.
 In particular this means that any wall that you *Soften* regenerates if you leave and come back, and most "fixed" encounter points will reset as well.
 But I said "mostly"; certain fixed encounters are "unique" and you only get to do them once (Humbaba, Mystalvision, etc.) And once you plug the leak (or repair the statue of Lanac'toor) in Mud Toad, it stays plugged.
 Starting a new game, of course, resets everything about the game state (but not about your [characters](#final-notes)).

 Speaking of unique encounters that shouldn't reset, *Dragon Wars* **mostly** does a good job maintaining continuity.
 But occasionally things happen that don't make sense; events repeat themselves, dead people come back to life, etc. I guess there's only so much you can do with "global state" in games from this era.
 One example: if you win the battle in Kingshome, then go back to Phoebus, Buck Ironhead is still there and you can still enlist in the army.
 You're sent to the Siege Camp again, which is empty.

 I should note, though, that this is also an example of how the developers wrote in multiple solutions to almost everything, including the problem of navigating between islands.
-You can "enlist" in Phoebus and get transported to King's as many times as you want, so if you find yourself without *Arcane Lore* (so you can't use the Nexus), you can still get there.
+You can "enlist" in Phoebus and get transported to King's as many times as you want, so if you find yourself without *Arcane Lore*, you can still reliably get there.
 The ferry between Lansk and the Old Dock can get expensive, but also solves this problem.

 There are lots of duplicated items.
 Most of the time, they're identical, but sometimes they aren't: